Yuning-Shi/yuning-shi.github.io/_pages/about.md

 I am currently a first-year Ph.D. student in the Department of Mechanical Systems Engineering at [Tokyo Metropolitan University](https://www.tmu.ac.jp/english/index.html), advised by Professor Naoyuki Kubota in the [Intelligent Robotics Lab](https://en.kub-lab.jp/).
 Before that, I obtained my bachelor’s degree from the Division of Science at [Tokyo Denki University](https://www.dendai.ac.jp/en/), where I conducted research in the [Artificial Intelligence Lab](https://tdu-ai-lab.github.io/).
 I also completed my master’s degree in Electrical Engineering and Computer Science at [Shibaura Institute of Technology](https://www.shibaura-it.ac.jp/en/), where I worked in the [Data Engineering Lab](https://www.shibaura-it.ac.jp/en/research/laboratory/00074.html).

-My research interests include computer vision, vision and language, machine learning, and deep learning, with a particular focus on their applications in autonomous driving, medical diagnostics, and human-support robotics.
+My research interests include generative AI, multimodal learning, computer vision, and embodied intelligence, with a focus on their applications in autonomous driving, medical diagnostics, and robotics.

 I speak, read, and write in Chinese, Japanese, and English.
 In terms of software skills, I can work with Python, PyTorch, MATLAB, and C/C++.